flomesh-io/benchmark/docs/001-pipy/001-pipy-http-echo.md

 ## Test Cases

-So there is the test cases list (two platforms, 3 types of load tester, 3 types of servers.
-2 x 3 x 3 = 18 test cases) :

 The following is the list of test cases,(two platforms, 3 types of load tester, 3 types of servers.
 2 x 3 x 3 = 18 test cases):

  1. ubuntu21-arm64, ab test nginx